 Random (with a draw of 1)

 Power of Two

 In addition, given that we have an edge load balancer available, it sounded really appealing to compare this setup to the optimal case where a single load balancer is present in front of each service.
 So, we added an extra test with an external load balancer, which is one instance per service, running on the edge machine.
 In this case, it doesn’t change anything for the services, it’s just that their sidecars only know a single endpoint per service, which is the target service’s load balancer.

 The tests were run under three different load levels:

-- No contention: each service runs on a dedicated CPU core, to see how the algorithms compare for services running on dedicated servers with no external stress.
+No contention: each service runs on a dedicated CPU core to see how the algorithms compare for services running on dedicated servers without external stress.

 For each test, we measure:

 Application performance: the number of requests per second during the whole test.